 From time to time, the Company is involved in various legal proceedings and receives claims, arising from the normal course of business activities.
 The Company has not accrued for estimated losses in the accompanying condensed consolidated financial statements as the Company has determined that no provision for liability nor disclosure is required related to any claim against the Company because: (a) there is not a reasonable possibility that a loss exceeding amounts already recognized (if any) may be incurred with respect to such claim; (b) a reasonably possible loss or range of loss cannot be estimated; or (c) such estimate is immaterial.
+The Company has not recorded any accrual for claims as of October 31, 2019 or July 31, 2019.
 The Company expenses legal fees in the period in which they are incurred.